In general, materials that absorb the deep infra-red beam (10um) that the CO2 laser puts out are most affected.

 - Marking bare metals needs special coatings to absorb.
 Cermark is commonly used.
 Dry moly lube spray has been used as an alternative to Cermark.

 There are certain materials you should not burn in your laser.
-PVC (polyvinyl chloride) releases hydrochloric acid as it burns.
+PVC (polyvinyl chloride) releases hydrogen chloride (which forms hydrochloric acid in water) as it burns.
 Many other materials involving chlorine in the chemical makeup do too.
 Some materials release HCN (that’s hydrogen cyanide!) gas as they burn.

 In general, plastics with Chlorine or Florine in them, such as PVC and PTFE (Teflon), can give off poisonous gasses.

-If you aren’t sure about any particular material, as for a Safety Data Sheet (SDS) (formerly MSDS or Material Safety Data Sheet) from the vendor, and check it for combustion products.
+If you aren’t sure about any particular material, ask for a Safety Data Sheet (SDS) (formerly MSDS or Material Safety Data Sheet) from the vendor, and check it for combustion products.

 Other materials you cannot burn in your laser.
 Materials that reflect deep infrared are not very affected, and the reflected beam can be dangerous to eyes and skin, as well as damaging the laser lens.